There are a number of options for formatting the URL provided to the

 source attribute on

-module blocks.
+import "module" blocks.
 This flexibility

 should solve most use cases and allow for reusable policies and modules.

 NOTE: All protocols are supported on the CLI, however each production Sentinel integration may not.
 Be sure to read the appropriate integration documentation to check the supported protocols.

 Due to the ambiguous nature of URLs, it is possible to force a particular protocol to be used during the fetch.
 To achieve this, simply prefix the url with the appropriate protocol as listed below: